adfresca/sdk-ios/README.md

 }
 ```

-Or you can increase the value of a custom parameter using **incrCustomParameterWithAmount** method with a ‘Unique Key’ string value and an increment.
+Or you can increase the value of a custom parameter using **incrCustomParameterWithAmount** method with a ‘Unique Key’ string value and an increment if necessary.

 ```objective-c
 - (void)onWinningStreak